godisreal/group-social-force/README.md

 ![](https://github.com/godisreal/Many-Particle-System/blob/master/FigNew.PNG)

 In the repository there are several small examples to test protypes of the model.
-The example is written in Python, and Pygame is required to run the code.
+The example is written in Python, and Pygame and Numpy are required to run the code.
 How-To: Run simulator_XXX.py in a python console

 The latest version of code is in Pre-Evac2